cci-grads/cci-grads.github.com/githubbers/readme.md

 1. Fork the repo
 2. Edit githubbers/githubbers.json from YOUR repo
-3. Create a pull request
+3. Create a pull request and wait for us to approve it
 4. See the result at [http://cci-grads.github.com/githubbers/](http://cci-grads.github.com/githubbers/)

 Why so difficult?
 The purpose of this directory is to both keep a list of CCI GitHubbers and to allow new GitHubbers to learn how to fork a repo and submit pull requests.
 With that knowledge, you can contribute to practically any project on GitHub!